omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 The wizard can also be made available this way:

 + In the action menu.
-+ Through a button in a action button block.
++ Through a button in an action button block.

 Here's an example for the action menu: